-The truth is that math is all around us and, yes, doing math can be fun.
-For parents, one of the best ways to help their kids succeed in math is to show them how math is part of our everyday lives and can, in fact, be fun.
+The truth is that math is all around us, and yes, doing math can be fun.
+One of the best ways to help kids succeed in math is to show them how math is part of our everyday lives and can, in fact, be fun at any age!

 For instance, say your child plans to be a veterinarian.
 He or she loves animals and wants to care for them.
 A veterinarian needs to have math skills in order to figure out the proper dose of medicine for a sick pet.
 Also, a vet must be able to maintain good financial records in order to stay in business.
 More importantly, math is a crucial part of the studies veterinarians have to undergo so that they know how to diagnose and care for pets and animals with illnesses.
 In short, although it appears as though a vet wouldn’t need to know math, take the time to point out that it does a play a big part in the work.
 Computer software designers, construction workers, teachers (not just math teachers), doctors, and bus drivers are just a few other examples of careers where math skills are necessary for success.